 - I just submitted a CFI application requesting equipment for large-scale neural recording and behavioral studies in virtual reality environments.
 Fingers crossed!

 In 1973, Dobzhansky famously said that “Nothing in biology makes sense except in the light of evolution”.
 I agree.
 For that reason, I’ve recently started devoting part of my time to reading about the evolutionary history of the nervous system, and writing a book about all the things I’ve learned.
 I’m doing this chronologically – that is, I read about early multicellular animals first, then about early chordates, vertebrates, etc. gradually working my way along the lineage that leads to humans.
 I believe this has given me a broader perspective on the brain and behavior, and on everything I do in the lab, because it has exposed me to some amazing work by people we don’t normally hear about in systems neuroscience circles.
 The book will take a long time to finish, but I summarized some of the key points in a paper published in 2019.
 That paper makes a very provocative proposal: that we should abandon many of the familiar concepts inherited from the history of psychology and instead resynthesize our conceptual taxonomy according to the history of evolution.
-A second paper, with some colleagues, applies this approach to theories of attention, and a third (to appear in a special issue on the topic) describes in more detail the specific advances made along the lineage that produced primates like us.
+A second paper, with some colleagues, applies this approach to theories of attention, and a third (in a special issue on the topic) describes in more detail the specific advances made along the lineage that produced primates like us.

 Cisek, P. (2019) “Resynthesizing behavior through phylogenetic refinement” Attention, Perception, and Psychophysics.
 81(7): 2265-2287.
 [PDF]